 While many brands restrict access to components, even going so far as to require the return of the watch for repair, this does not always mean a happy outcome.
 While Rolex, Ulysse Nardin, Breitling, and many other maintain a Swiss-trained and brand-managed service presence here in America, that is not always the case.
 Many times, I have opened a watch to find tool marks, scratched hands and dials, and other evidence of mishandling.
 The confused client will protest that it only just returned from a journey to brand service, but what they don't realize is that smaller Swiss brands often contract with independent American platforms.
 Are Americans poor watchmakers?
 Perish the thought – American deck chronometers won World War II, thank you very much.
 Domestic technicians trained, supplied, and managed by a brand, can do excellent work.
 But an independent service center without these safeguards could be hiding behind the imprimatur of the watch you love so much.
 If the watchmaker you trust can't get pieces, how do you know the anonymous one who can is any good at all?
 How is the client to know the precious timepiece is safe?
 How indeed.

-When parts are rare or non-existent, prices become extreme.
-In addition, the prospect of finding a technician conversant with old products and methods can be daunting for even a dedicated watch enthusiast.
+When watch parts are rare or non-existent, prices become extreme.
+In addition, the prospect of finding a certified watch technician conversant with old products and methods can be daunting for even a dedicated watch enthusiast.
 Combine these issues, and the hyperbolic curve of cost begins to approach the asymptotic of effort in a way that not everyone can stomach.
 Faced with even the most desirable of pieces, it's a wise watchmaker who knows to take a pass when a job is too complicated, too broken, or too costly.
 Consider the price of failure if, God-forbid, I break something that no longer exists and cannot be fabricated.
 And bear in mind: it is rare to find a shop that will provide a contemporary warranty on vintage work.
 The watch you just had repaired at a cost of thousands after a wait of months will most likely be protected for only ninety days.